Summer or winter there’s nothing like a walk on the many miles of golden sand on one of our Blackpool beaches!

 It stretches from the south and its boundary with St Annes at Squires Gate Lane, all the way to Anchorsholme in the north and the boundary with neighbouring Cleveleys.

 Blackpool South Shore – is quiet and peaceful beyond the pier, with a wide promenade and plenty of space.
-Between South and Central Pier it’s a whole lot busier!
+Between South and Central Pier is still a reasonably quiet beach to visit too.

 Blackpool Central – and the Tower Festival Headland area is where you’ll find attractions, amusements and lots of people!
 This is Blackpool at its best – full of life, noise, sights and sounds!

 Blackpool North – is another world again.
-It’s quieter and somewhere to enjoy family time and views from the higher seafront promenade walks.
+It’s quieter on the beach and a good place to enjoy the views from the higher seafront promenade walks.